 Step by step on “How To Make French Press Coffee For One” at home every single time.

 I hesitated to purchase a French press for the longest time because it seemed intimidating & too fussy for just a cup of coffee.
 Turns out I was wrong this whole time and I regret not getting it sooner.
-Oh well - you brew & learn.
+Oh well – you brew & learn.
 I am not a coffee snob or anything but a good cup of joe makes me really happy especially on the weekends.
-Lately, I have been religiously brewing my coffee (and tea) using my French press & thought I'd share a step by step tutorial (video included) for just one because sometimes you want to brew a cup for yourself and call it a day.
-I did some research on why they do what we do for using a French press, so if you are interested, I have included some notes too.
-NERD ALERT.
+Lately, I have been religiously brewing my coffee (and tea) using my French press & thought I’d share a step by step tutorial (video included) for just one because sometimes you want to brew a cup for yourself and call it a day.
+I did some research on how to use a French press with some notes.

 French press is a brewing device with a plunger and metal mesh filter that makes really good coffee at home.
 It is also referred as cafetière, cafetière à piston, Cafeteria, press pot, coffee press, or coffee plunger depending on where you are located.
 There is a debate as to where it actually originated; French vs. Italian although the first ever patent was done by an Italian designer in 1929.